Texas A&M Players to Watch Against Penn State - First Round

 Texas A&M Players to Watch

-Dennis averages a team-high 5.7 rebounds per game.
-He is also posting 9.2 points and 1.2 assists, shooting 39% from the field and 30.1% from beyond the arc with 1.2 made 3-pointers per contest.
+Dennis is tops on his team in rebounds per game (5.7), and also posts 9.2 points and 1.2 assists.
+Defensively, he puts up 0.8 steals and 0.6 blocked shots.

-Henry Coleman III is tops on his squad in rebounds per game (5.7), and also puts up 9.2 points and 0.9 assists.
-Defensively, he posts 0.9 steals and 0.1 blocked shots.
+Henry Coleman III is tops on the Aggies at 5.7 rebounds per contest, while also posting 0.9 assists and 9.2 points.

 Texas A&M Top Performers (Last 10 Games)